release-engineering/pom-manipulation-ext/guide/dep-manip.md

 #### Per Module Override Prevention with Wildcards

-Linking the two prior concepts it is also possible to prevent overriding using wildcards on a per-module basis e.g.
+Linking the two prior concepts it is also possible to prevent overriding using wildcards on a per-module basis e.g.,
     mvn install -DdependencyOverride.*:*@org.foo:moduleB=

 This will prevent any alignment within the org.foo:moduleB.

     mvn install -DdependencyOverride.*:*@org.foo:*=

-This will prevent any alignment within org.foo and all sub-modules within that.
+This will prevent any alignment within `org.foo` and all submodules within that.

 #### Dependency Exclusion Addition